• Train

 Precision of a Machine Learning Model

 Precision is the percentage of positive instances out of the total predicted positive instances.
 It takes the total positives generated (true or not) in the denominator and the total true positives in the numerator.
 In the equation below, the denominator is the sum of the true positives and false positives, while the numerator is only true positives.
-This equation lets us know how often the model is correct when it generates positive values.
+This equation lets us know how the number of correct predictions from the model when it generates positive values.

 Calculate the Precision of a ML classification model using a confusion matrix.